 Ranger District - Quemado

-Quemado is located in northern Catron County, 33 miles east of the Arizona border on US 60, at an elevation of approximately 6,900’.
+Quemado is located in northern Catron County, 33 miles east of the Arizona border on US 60, at an elevation of 6,900 feet.
 The population of the Quemado area is approximately 750.

 Quemado serves the area with a post office, one cafe, two motels, two churches, two gas stations, a small general merchandise/grocery store, one convenient store, one laundromat, two real estate offices.
 Pie Town (22 miles east) has three churches and two restaurants.
 The nearest full service communities are Springerville, Arizona (50 miles west), Grants, New Mexico (75 miles north), and Socorro, New Mexico (110 miles east).

-The Ranger District (approximately 640,000 acres) is situated on the Apache National Forest but is administered by the Gila National Forest.
-A work center offering service to the public is located 75 miles away in Luna, New Mexico.
+The Ranger District (about 640,000 acres) is situated on the Apache National Forest but is administered by the Gila National Forest.

 The climate is mild and dry with warm days and cool nights in the summer.
 Rainfall averages 11 inches.
 Monsoon showers usually occur in July and August but do not last long.
 There are usually over 300 sunny days a year with four seasons tempered by the high altitude.
 The average maximum temperature in July is 85°F, while the average minimum temperature in January is 13°F.